-- A Admit the Problem Is More Than You Can Handle - B Believe That God Can and Will Heal Your Compulsion - C Confess to others our healing
+- A Admit The Problem Is More Than You Can Handle - B Believe That God Can And Will Heal Your Compulsion - C Confess to others our healing

 To uncover our own secrets, we must start by overeating or eating the wrong things with someone watching.
 With me, it was my husband.
 The first time I ate a bag of candy in front of him, he said, "Guess you're off your diet today."
 Another time, he said, "That's not going to help you."
+If I wanted the whole box of granola bars, I ate them to the chant of his taunts.
 Then, I prayed for God to give me courage, and God provided.

 Sin brought into the open for all to see ceases to be as sweet and tempting.
 My husband quit making those comments, and my lapses decreased.
+When we stop the secrets, that bag of candy corn doesn't intrigue, nor snare as often.